tra/spawnling/README.markdown

 #News

 Now runs with ruby 1.9 (and later).
-Because ruby "stole" the name "spawn", this gem now has been redefined to use "Spawn.run(&block)" instead of "spawn(&block)".
+Because ruby "stole" the name "spawn", this gem now has been redefined to use "Spawn.new(&block)" instead of "spawn(&block)".
 Other than that nothing has changed in the basic usage.
 Read below for detailed usage.

 # Spawn

-This gem provides a 'spawn' method to easily fork OR thread long-running sections of code so that your application can return results to your users more quickly.
+This gem provides a 'Spawn' class to easily fork OR thread long-running sections of code so that your application can return results to your users more quickly.
 It works by creating new database connections in ActiveRecord::Base for the spawned block.